chrisnkoy/nim-move/README.md

 Generates the best move possible given a game state in the game of nim

 ## Introduction
 This program was written for a Data Structures II course's final team project.
 The goal was to design and implement an algorithm that plays a version of the game of [Nim](https://en.wikipedia.org/wiki/Nim) optimally.
 The program generates the best possible move.
 It takes as inputs two files: one that contains the game state and one that contains the game constraints.
-In this instance the game state input file is called game_state.txt and the game constraints file is called lose_patterns.txt.
+In this instance the game state input file is called ```game_state.txt``` and the game constraints file is called ```lose_patterns.txt```.

 ## Setup
 If not already installed, install [Python](https://www.python.org/downloads/) on your computer.
 Save the source code with the two input files in the same directory on your computer.

 ## Usage
-On your CLI run the following command ``` bash python nim_move.py game_state.txt lose_patterns.txt ```
+On your CLI run the following command ``` python nim_move.py game_state.txt lose_patterns.txt ```
-Note that while game_state.txt will be modified througout the progression of the game, lose_patterns.txt should only be changed before the game starts and should conform to the game constraints.
+Note that while ``` game_state.txt ``` will be modified througout the progression of the game, ``` lose_patterns.txt ``` should only be changed before the game starts and should conform to the game constraints.
 Here is how the two files are structured.

 ### game_state.txt
 The game state.txt file is formatted as a list with h lines, where h is the number of